 Our library is fortunate to have over 14,000 books in our collection for students and teachers to use for research, curriculum needs and enjoyment.
 Our goal is to help students develop a life long love for reading.
 Students will also learn how libraries are organized, develop research skills and expand their computer skills.

-Book It-Pizza Hut's reading program.
-Student earn free pizzas throughout the year for meeting reading goals.
+Pizza Hut's reading program.
+Students earn free pizzas throughout the year for meeting reading goals.

 Students are keeping track of their reading time and earn FREE tickets to Six Flags.
 Tickets will be distributed to participants around the beginning of May

-Read Across America sponsored by NEA in honor of Dr. Seuss’ birthday
+Read Across America is sponsored by NEA in honor of Dr. Seuss’ birthday.

 Note to parents: AR tests do not constitute an endorsement of any title.
 Choose books according to your student and family's interests and values.